19 Ways How To Make Him Worry About Losing You

 A study in 1991 researched groups of partners who were dating, engaged, or married.
 They found that in all cases, positivity was a large factor in a successful relationship.
 You must remain positive and have open communication to make a relationship work.
 Positivity is contagious, and if your partner struggles with it, they may worry about losing you because you’re not being a positive force in their lives.

 Take Care of Yourself

 Don't feel obligated to constantly look like you're ready for a night out on the town.
-But making sure your clothes are clean, and that your hair and teeth are brushed can make your partner feel you're trying to be your best self.
+But making sure your clothes are clean, and that your hair and teeth are brushed can make your partner feel you're trying to be your best self, and they’ll worry about losing you, because you’re such an attractive person, and they don’t want to lose that.
 A little hygiene goes a long way, and this goes for both parties!

 Accept His Friends

 Never try to separate your partner from his friends.
 Especially friends he's had since long before you were together as a couple.
 You don't have to like his friends, and you don't have to spend time with them, but they should be respected and accepted.